 Where does Lookup data come from?

-Lookup utilizes a variety of authoritative sources to return the most accurate response for a given Lookup type.
+Lookup utilizes a variety of authoritative and non-authoritative sources to return the most accurate response for a given Lookup type.
 See more details on each Lookup type below:

 |Lookup type||Data sources||Update frequency|